wolfie/hook-pull-reinstall-restart/README.md

 ## To run...

+Go to https://smee.io/ and press the "Start a new channel" button.
+Add the URL provided as a webhook for your repository in GitHub (Settings > Webhooks > Add webhook > Payload URL).
+Then, copy the alphanumeric part of the Smee.io URL.
+You'll provide that ID to the `hook-pull-reinstall-restart` interactive prompt.

-On your server, clone your project repository from GitHub, and then run one of the following commands:
+In your server's terminal, clone your project repository from GitHub, and then run one of the following commands:

 ```bash
 pnpm dlx hook-pull-reinstall-restart -p  # for pnpm
 yarn dlx hook-pull-reinstall-restart -p  # for yarn
 npx hook-pull-reinstall-restart -p       # for npm
 ```

+Then answer the questions in the prompt.
+The "Smee.io channel id" is the alphanumeric part of the URL provided.

 _Technically_ it doesn't matter if this command matches whichever package manager you use for your project.
 But preferences are preferences.